richjdowney/front_end_developer_course/HTML and CSS Project/README.md

 This folder contains a project to create a home page for a fictional website, Lucky Shrub.
-It utilizes HTML and CSS to create responsive content, including optimizing the display for smaller screens and mobile.
+It utilizes HTML and CSS to create responsive content, including optimizing the display for large and smaller screens.